vorpalrobotics/VorpalHexapod/README.md

    gigapod).
 While the megapod worked reasonably well under the same timing as the small version of the robot and on a tiny difference is there, the gigapod needed significant different timing.

+6) Booting the gamepad with D2 held down will enter "packet pad mode" which is a work-around for certain HC05 modules that have recently flooded the market.
+   These modules will not transmit until a certain number of bytes are sent, thus causing tremendous lag.
+(Note: We never sell these modules, we consider them defective, but some self-sourcers are using them).
+The mode is saved in EEPROM.
+Booting with D1 pressed will turn it off.
+Don't use this unless you are seeing 2 to 3 second lag between gamepad and robot.

 LIMITATIONS

 The new double click leg motions are not available to the ScratchX interface yet.
 We are doing a major overhaul of our Scratch code in 2020.